DavidOlmos03/graphyc/README.md

 >    .venv\Scripts\activate      # Windows
 >    pip install -r requirements.txt # Install all necessary dependencies
 >    ```
->
-> 2. Use a Python distribution that already includes scientific packages
->    (for example Anaconda / Miniconda).
-This avoids installing packages in
->    your project directory.

 ## How to run